nyannko/baojunwang/research.md

 </tr>
 </table>

 ### 3. Synthetic biology enabled new diagnostics and therapeutics
 <table>
 <tr>
 <td width="50%">
-<p>Here we engineer bacteriophages to selectively kill gut pathogens such as Shigella flexneri that causes widespread environmental enteropathy in human gut in developing countries.
+<p>Here we engineer bacteriophages to selectively kill gut pathogens or engineer benign bacterial cells to recognize and selectively kill cancer cells.
 On the second thread, we are developing new low-cost, simple cell-free biosensors for providing point-of-use diagnostics of target toxins (e.g. arsenic, pesticides) and health-indicating metabolites in various samples in resource limited settings.
-Further, synbio is used to build synthetic regulatory circuits for perturbing or mimicking their natural counterparts to aid disclosing design principles and properties of cell signalling and stress response systems, contributing to optimal sensor design or infection treatment.</p>
+Further, synbio is used to build synthetic regulatory circuits for perturbing or mimicking their natural counterparts to aid disclosing design principles and properties of cell signalling systems, contributing to optimal sensor design or repurposing of biosystems.</p>
 </td>
 <td width="50%" style="vertical-align:middle">
 <center><img alt="" src="../assets/er3-2.png" style=" width:600px"></center>